 Bok choy is a type of Chinese cabbage.

-Bok choy is one of the few leafy green vegetables that contain the mineral selenium, which plays an important role in cognitive function, immunity and cancer prevention (39).
+Bok choy contains the mineral selenium, which plays an important role in cognitive function, immunity and cancer prevention (

-Summary Bok choy is popular in China and often used in soups and stir-fries.
-It’s one of the only leafy green vegetables that contain selenium, which benefits your brain health, immunity, cancer protection and thyroid health.
+Bok choy is popular in China and often used in soups and stir-fries.
+It contains the mineral selenium, which benefits your brain health, immunity, cancer protection and thyroid health.

-Turnip greens are the greens of the turnip plant, which is a root vegetable similar to potatoes.
+Turnip greens are the leaves of the turnip plant, which is a root vegetable similar to beetroot.

 They have a strong and spicy flavor and are often enjoyed cooked rather than raw.